iliampav/Resources_for_websites/README.md

-Dots-loader for websites first load, using greensock tech.

-- Loader
-- Dots
+This respository is a library of web utilities, if you'd like to add some utilities, just add a branch ;)

+Main repositories tech:

 - Greensock
+- HTML5
+- CSS3
-- HTML / CSS / JS
+- JS